SYP81/stunning-adventure/README.md

 Flexible hours 25 - 30 hours p/w - Internship w./ view to Permanent Role

 Provide support to the CEO, working in a fast-paced FinTech and Capital Raising business.
 Paid position w./ flexible hours & rewarding work.

+The reason why this job is appealing to me is because I would get expereience in a fintech company and work closely with the CEO.
+Giving me exposure on how things work in the executive department.

+I will need experience in the finance world and if I can display that I also have IT skills this will help my chances of being a successful candidate.
+My plan is to demostrate to the CEO that I already have financial experience and that I'am up to date with all the fintech companies products in Australia and their plans on how they are approaching the market place.

+Online Tests

+Myer-Briggs
+Online Learning
+DISC Analysis

+Project Idea

+Online Invoice Market Website

+Overview: A place for businesses to sell their invoices at a discount in return for early payment.
+Investors can bid on an invoice and the market website will act as the conduit ensuring integrity and trasnparency.

+In 2018 over 60 billion dollars worth of invocies were sold to debtor finance companies.
+Usually a facility is setup with a debtor finance business and the seller can only sell to one buyer.
+If a platform were provided for sellers to present their invoice on the open market then the buyer will have less power when it comes to dictating the terms.
+The market will make is more competitve driving down the price for the seller which means they wont need to sell on terms decided by the buyer.

+Features:

+Software/Hardware

+Skills Required

+Outcome